-Monthly reviews are too frequent — nothing meaningful changes in 30 days.
-Yearly reviews are too slow — drift compounds for 11 months before you notice.
+Monthly reviews are too frequent: most SEO and content changes take 4 to 8 weeks to show up in data, so a 30-day window mostly reacts to noise.
+Yearly reviews are too slow: industry studies put typical content decay at 20 to 30% of organic clicks lost every six months, so an annual cadence lets two full decay cycles run before you act.
 Quarterly is the sweet spot, but only if the review is structured.
 A free-form “let me look at analytics” almost always produces zero decisions.

-Drift on content sites happens silently: rankings slip a position per month, an algorithm update halves traffic on one article, a category goes stale because the underlying tools were renamed.
+Drift on content sites happens silently: rankings slip a position per month, an algorithm update halves traffic on one article, a category goes stale because the underlying tools were renamed (think Gemini Advanced becoming Google AI Pro in early 2026, which dated every screenshot referencing the old name).
 None of these trigger an alert.
-The job of a quarterly review is to put a regular checkpoint between you and slow decay — and produce decisions, not observations.
+The job of a quarterly review is to put a regular checkpoint between you and slow decay, and to produce decisions, not observations.

 - Your last “review” was actually just opening Search Console for 10 minutes.